innovaminex/wallets/README.md

 Anti Censorship Network Access

 Simply download Tor bundle and insert proxy for your wallet as 127.0.0.1 with port 9150 to access INX thunder network.<br>
 Your wallet will automatically bypass any censorship to INX network.
-You have the option of adding the frontend node as "addnode dyzkv4gcknlkoecq.onion add" under the debug console.
+You have the option of adding the frontend node as "addnode dyzkv4gcknlkoecq.onion add" and "addnode fddbivpuea3auezw.onion add" under the debug console.

 INX Development Team <br>
 www.innovaminex.com